Long-Range Transmission Planning

 The 2006 Plan was published before the implementation of Federal rules restricting the publication of Critical Energy Infrastructure Information (CEII).
 It is available for download in a redacted version that protects the CEII it contains.
 Visit the CEII page for information about obtaining the unredacted version.

-The 2009 Plan was designed specifically to meet Vermont Plan requirements, and contains no CEII.
+The 2009 and 2012 Plans were designed specifically to meet Vermont Plan requirements, and contains no CEII.